Saturday, December 28, 2024

 For dinner, Michelin-rated Ginger Farm Kitchen serves classic takes on local dishes in a pleasant atmosphere.
 Chiang Mai is lovely at night, so after you’ve finished dining, be sure to take a stroll, followed by Wualai Saturday Walking Street, Chiang Mai’s vibrant night market, where you can pick up inexpensive but artistic clothes, candies, and souvenirs.

-There are many wonderful temples in Chiang Mai, but most people say Wat Phra That Doi Suthep is the most important temple there.
-What makes this wat so distinctive its location on top of Doi Suthep Mountain at an elevation of 1,056 meters!
-Just a half-hour drive from downtown Chiang Mai, you enter a national park and one of the most holy Buddhist sites in Thailand, dating back to the late 14th century, it is a ‘must-visit’ sight of the Northern Thai city.
-Climb the staircase of over 300 steps or, alternatively, take the funicular cable car up to the temple from the parking area, where the 24-meter tall golden chedi and numerous murals depicting events from the life and teachings of the Buddha can be explored.
+There are many wonderful temples in Chiang Mai, but many consider Wat Phra That Doi Suthep the most important temple here.
+What makes this wat so distinctive is its location on top of Doi Suthep Mountain at an elevation of 1,056 meters!
+Just a half-hour drive from downtown Chiang Mai, you enter a national park—and one of the most holy Buddhist sites in Thailand, dating back to the late 14th century.
+Climb the staircase of over 300 steps or, alternatively, take the funicular cable car up to the temple from the parking area and souvenir shops.
+At the summit, marvel at the 24-meter tall golden chedi, and numerous murals depicting events from the life and teachings of the Buddha.
+Plus, there is the seven-headed serpent statues that line the stairs to the temple, where a Chiang Saen-style golden pagoda and all its exquisite Lanna-style pitched roofs.
+I lost count of the different types of Buddhas and guardians, but make no mistake: This is a place to tap into your own spiritual essence and perhaps make an offering with incense.

-Following such an enriching day trip, it seemed fitting that we returned to the heart of Chiang Mai for more wellness adventures, this time at the sublime Zira Spa & Massage Massage.
+Following such an enriching day trip, it seemed fitting that we returned to the heart of Chiang Mai for more wellness adventures, this time at the sublime Zira Spa & Massage.
 If you have never had a Thai massage before or treatment using an herbal compress, I highly recommend it, especially for realigning your body, soothing tired muscles, and dealing with jet lag.
 This beautiful establishment has a calming atmosphere, a koi pond, and complimentary tea and coconut cake after your treatment.
 The staff are knowledgeable, kind, and strong!

 Patara Elephant Farm.
 Photo: Merryn Johns

-But perhaps the highlight of my visit to Chiang Mai was Patara Elephant Farm and the Elephant Safari Experiences, high up in the lush and muddy mountain forests.
+But perhaps the highlight of my visit to Chiang Mai was Patara Elephant Farm and the Elephant Safari Experience, high up in the lush and muddy mountain forests.
 Now, this is not an activity for the unhealthy or faint of heart, as you will be expected to trudge through mud, wade into a river, and feed and bathe the elephants.
 It’s work, and it’s transformative!
 You will be rewarded with memories and photographs to last a lifetime.
 You’ll get to touch the dextrous trunks of these lovely animals, feed them with green bananas, clean their hides and tusks, give them some exercise, and stare deep into their wise and expressive eyes.

 These incredible animals are free to live and roam as they please, and we are there just to help them stay healthy.
 After all that excitement, you’ll be served a jungle picnic of fried chicken and sticky rice treats as the elephants, Grandpa, Jumbo, and Baby, observe you with great curiosity.
 This is a safari like no other, and it will make you feel very special knowing you have added to the quality of life of these majestic mammals.